We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-This one is incredibly affordable — it’s also the only one you’ll ever need since it accommodates infants weighing 8 to 32 pounds.
+While some baby carriers — especially the fancier kind — can run you upwards of $100 (sometimes a couple of hundred dollars), this one is very affordable.
+It’s also the only one you’ll ever need since it accommodates infants weighing 8 to 32 pounds.

 NUK Simply Natural Bottles Gift Set

-Parents like these NUK bottles because they’re designed to cut down on infant tummy troubles caused by taking in too much air, and the flexible nipples allow for a latch that’s similar to the breast.
+Parents like these NUK bottles because they’re designed to cut down on infant tummy troubles caused by taking in too much air.
+The flexible nipples allow for a latch that’s similar to the breast.

-Plus, this 9-piece set comes with all the bottles you’ll need during baby’s first year:
+Plus, this 9-piece set comes with all the bottles you’ll need during baby’s first year for less than $50:

 - two 5-ounce bottles with slow-flow nipples for those first 3 months

 - two 9-ounce bottles with medium-flow nipples for the 3–6 month range

 - two fast-flow nipples with 9 holes for 9+ months

 - three silicone-free orthodontic pacifiers (one in newborn size and two for children 6–18 months)

 A pacifier is one of the fastest and easiest ways to soothe a fussy baby.
 It’s a good thing that they’re usually inexpensive (which is great, because you’ll likely need quite a few!) and you can buy them in multipacks.